-I’m the first to admit that I am far from sterile; so I’ve had to throw away sauerkraut, sourdough, and kefir.
+I’m the first to admit that I am far from sterile; so I’ve had to throw away sauerkraut, sourdough and kefir.
 And I once accidentally grew a mother on top of my yogurt (something that was not expected, I assure you).
-Learn from my mistakes, and keep it clean.
+Learn from my mistakes and keep it clean.

-Fermenting at the right temperature is one of the main ways to keep the good bacteria in, and the bad bacteria out.
-I generally specify somewhere warm, or somewhere cool.
+Fermenting at the right temperature is one of the main ways to keep the good bacteria in and the bad bacteria out.
+I generally specify somewhere warm or somewhere cool.

 Somewhere warm means that the culture is happiest around 21 C (70 F).
-Think of near your hot water heater or above the fridge.
-Grain generally likes to be cultured warm.
-Somewhere cool means that the culture is happiest around 18 C (65 F).
-This is primarily required for fermenting vegetables.
+Stash those ferments near your hot water heater or above the fridge.
+In general, grain likes to ferment at 21 C.

 If your ferment looks funny, smells funny or tastes off, then don’t eat it.
 Every ferment walks the line between the yummy yeasts and bacteria that we want to grow, and those that cause food poisoning.